sosaysthecaptain/jsondb/README.md

 - `awsAccessKeyId`, `awsSecretAccessKey`, and `awsRegion` are AWS credentials; refer to DynamoDB docs for more on this
 - `tableName` refers to the DynamoDB table this handler will address.
 This table must exist and be configured as described above
 - `bucketName` refers to the s3 bucket in which `setFile`'d files will go.
 It may be permissioned however you like, and is an optional parameter.
-- `isTimeOrdered`: if true, all members will share a primaryKey, have a timestamp sortKey, and will be gettable pagewise.
+- `isTimeOrdered`: if true, all members will share a primaryKey, have a timestamp seriesKey, and will be gettable pagewise.
 This is generally only used in the context of a collection
 - `seriesKey`: shared primaryKey for timeOrdered handlers, omit if not timeOrdered
 - `defaultCacheSize`: how large the cache of an individual object instance is allowed to be.
 Specified in bytes, 50 MB by default.
 - `doNotCache`: specify true to disable caching altogether